c4-project/c4f/README.md

   licence: see `LICENSE.herd`. _(This is not an official endorsement by the Herd team of this project.)_

-## Included tools
+## Included programs

-These will be renamed from `act-X` to `c4f-X` at some unspecified time in the future.
+_c4f_ consists of two programs:

-- `act-fuzz`, the fuzzer itself, with commands to run the fuzzer, replay fuzzer traces, and bisect fuzzer traces;
+- `c4f`, the fuzzer itself, with commands to run the fuzzer, replay fuzzer traces, and bisect fuzzer traces;
-- `act-c`, a toolset for interpreting C litmus tests and dumping them to executable C.
+- `c4f-c`, a toolset for interpreting C litmus tests and dumping them to executable C.

-Each command has various subcommands, including the `help` command: for example, `act-fuzz help` will tell you information about which subcommands the fuzzer has.
+Each command has various subcommands, including the `help` command: for example, `c4f help` will tell you information about which subcommands the fuzzer has.

 ## Building and running